Grandparents Insistence On Involving A Child In Their Religion Leads To Conflict With Mother

 Where the guardian has made a reasonable decision about the (child’s) exposure to religion, the court should not interfere with that decision regardless of whether that decision reflects the views of the grandparents, society, or the court.
 The court’s reluctance to interfere with (the mother’s) decision on religion is neither an endorsement of her views nor a condemnation of the grandparents’ views.

 It is not in the best interests of (the child) to be placed into circumstances of real conflict between her mother and her paternal grandparents.

 When there are two or more guardians sharing parental responsibilities who have differing religious views, the court will often support the child being exposed to each religion involved.
 However, when as in this case, the guardian(s) have a different religious view than a non-guardian, the court will respect the decision of the guardian(s).

 It is in (the child’s) best interest to maintain contact with her grandparents provided that the conflict over religion does not undermine the parental decisions of (the mother).

 The court granted the grandparents one day of access per month at the mother’s house.

-The team of lawyers at Arbesman Hamilton LLP take a compassionate and experienced approach to issues involving family and children, including divorce, separation, custody & access, and support.
+The team of lawyers at NULaw take a compassionate and experienced approach to issues involving family and children, including divorce, separation, custody & access, and support.
 We provide our clients with outstanding legal service, ensuring their rights are protected throughout the legal process, while keeping their ultimate goals foremost in mind.
 Please feel free to contact us online or at 416-481-5604 to schedule a consultation today.